micmic210/coffee-trivia/README.md

 ### Existing features

--__The Coffee Trivia Quiz logo and welcome message__ Users can easily recognize this web for somthing to do with "Coffee" from a wallpaper.
+-__The Coffee Trivia Quiz homepage and welcome message__ Users can easily recognize this web for somthing to do with "Coffee" from a wallpaper.
 Also, welcome message will motivate people to challenge their knowledge and learn something they may not know before.

 ![welcome](/document/welcome-screen-min.png)

 -__The username section__
 This section asks user to enter their user name to start quiz.
-Without entering it, they cannot proceed.
-It may sound strict, but user can appreciate it when they start quiz because their name's on the screen.
+Without entering it, they cannot proceed to quizes.
+Some people feel it's annoying, but they will appreciate it when their names appear on the screen later on.

 ![username-alert](/media/alert-message-min.png)

 -__The quiz section__
+This section shows questions and four possible answers while their name appear in the first row.
+By clicking a correct answer, the selected button will be changed to green, and "Correct!" will appear below.
+On the other hand, if a incorrect answer is chosen, the button will be changed to red and "Incorret!" will appear below.
+Additionally, the button with the correct answer becomes red so that users can learn from their mistakes.
+Furthermore, there is a question counter in the each papge as users can understand which question they are doing.

 ![answer-correct](/document/correct-min.png)
 ![answer-incorrect](/document/incorrect-min.png)

 -__The result section__
+This section shows the final score of the entire quiz.
+Moreover, it provides a button for users to try again the quiz.

 ![score](/media/score-min.png)